Characterizations of classes of countable Boolean inverse monoids: Background results

+(2) Construct $B$ from $E$ using part (1) above.
+Then $F = GB$ is an inverse submonoid of $S$, by Lemma~\ref{lem:kamala}, with group of units $G$ and set of idempotents $B$.
+By Lemma~\ref{lem:gillian}, $F^{\vee}$ is a subalgebra of $S$. \end{proof}

+Let $S$ be an inverse semigroup.
+We say that $S$ is a {\em meet-semigroup} if each pair of elements has a meet.
+A function $\phi \colon S \rightarrow \mathsf{E}(S)$ is called a {\em fixed-point operator} if $\phi (s)$ is the largest idempotent below $s$.
+Leech \cite{Leech} proved that an inverse semigroup has all binary meets if and only if it is equipped with a fixed-point operator; in fact, if a fixed-point operator exists, then $a \wedge b = \phi (ab^{-1})b$.
+In the case of inverse meet-monoids, $\phi (s) = s \wedge 1$.

-{\bf Definition. }A Boolean inverse semigroup is said to be {\em basic} if each non-zero element can be written as a join of an idempotent (possibly $0$) and a finite number of infinitesimals.\\
+A non-zero element $a$ of an inverse semigroup is said to be an {\em infinitesimal} if $a^{2} = 0$ \cite{Lawson2016}.
+Observe that the non-zero element $a$ is an infinitesimal if and only if $\mathbf{d}(a) \perp \mathbf{r}(a)$.
+A Boolean inverse semigroup is said to be {\em basic} if each non-zero element can be written as a join of an idempotent and a finite number of infinitesimals.